ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 You can repeat this command to update the latest build status.

-Here is example output that is displayed for a build, which is in progress:
+The following example output is displayed for a build that is in progress:
 ```
 INFO:__main__:status: response={
     "build_image_tag": "1.3.0",